electriccurious23/JH.Recipes/README.md

 # JH.Recipes
-Awesome cooking recipes for people looking to start hitting the gym more and eating better
+Awesome cooking recipes for the folks